Obama statement on death of Supreme Court Justice Scalia

 A devout Catholic, he was the proud father of nine children and grandfather to many loving grandchildren.
 Justice Scalia was both an avid hunter and an opera lover - a passion for music that he shared with his dear colleague and friend, Justice Ruth Bader Ginsberg.
 Michelle and I were proud to welcome him to the White House, including in 2012 for a state dinner for Prime Minister David Cameron.
 And tonight, we join his fellow justices in mourning this remarkable man.

 Obviously, today is a time to remember Justice Scalia's legacy.
-I plan to fulfill my constitutional responsibilities to nominate a successor in due time.
-There will be plenty of time for me to do so, and for the Senate to fulfill its responsibility to give that person a fair hearing and a timely vote.
+I plan to fulfil my constitutional responsibilities to nominate a successor in due time.
+There will be plenty of time for me to do so, and for the Senate to fulfil its responsibility to give that person a fair hearing and a timely vote.

 These are responsibilities that I take seriously, as should everyone.
 They're bigger than any one party.
 They are about our democracy.
 They're about the institution to which Justice Scalia dedicated his professional life, and making sure it continues to function as the beacon of justice that our Founders envisioned.